Important Update (December 9, 2022)

 You may also want to try out the web interface.
 It allows web surfers to see an up-to-the-minute view of the archives/logs of any list whose archives/logs are "Public" (lists which have "Open" subscriptions typically have "Public" archives/logs).

-If you experience any LISTSERV-related problems, please report them via email to: SOCNETemail@example.com
+If you experience any LISTSERV-related problems, please contact the list manager via email to: SOCNETemail@example.com

 To permanently remove yourself from SOCNET, send a message to firstname.lastname@example.org with the following command in the body of the message: SIGNOFF SOCNET